hoppula/react-snabbt/README.md

 React wrapper for excellent [snabbt.js](http://daniel-lundin.github.io/snabbt.js/) animation library.

+### require('react-snabbt')

-All style changes go through React state handling, so the performance will take a small hit, but should not be far off from direct DOM `.style` manipulation.
+When you require `react-snabbt` directly, all styles go through React state handling, so the performance will take a small hit.
+It's not far off from direct DOM `.style` manipulation though and it's fine for single element animations.
+Use this if you want React to have total control over the DOM.

+### require('react-snabbt/dom')

+When animating large amount of elements, it's recommended to require `react-snabbt/dom` instead.
+This component bypasses React state handling and applies CSS transforms directly to DOM elements.
+When using this component, remember to not use `opacity` or `transform` in your React inline styles as they're handled by snabbt.js.

 ## &lt;Snabbt&gt;

-You can pass `Snabbt` component one or many child components to be animated.
+You can animate one or multiple child components with `Snabbt` component.
 Use `options` prop for setting the animation options.
 If you pass an array of animation options to `options` prop, `react-snabbt` will chain the animations.

-You can start the animation by passing `animate` prop as truthy value.
+You can start the animation by passing a truthy value in `animate` prop.
-You can stop the animation by passing `stop` prop as truthy value.
+You can stop the animation by passing a truthy value in `stop` prop.
 There's currently no way to continue stopped animation.

 If you want to be notified when animation finishes, pass a callback function as `onComplete` prop, it will be called only once even when animating multiple elements.